-For the 38 QTL (i.e., 76 allelic contrasts) with QTLxE, 35 contrasts (46%) had differential sensitivity in effects (i.e., a magnitude change) across sites, and 26 of them were statistically significant (t-test, p < 0.05, Supplemental Figure S1).
-These differentially sensitive effects can be for only one allelic contrast or for both contrasts (i.e., A x B and/or C x D) in the QTL with QTLxE.
-For instance, the effect of QTL 5K@51.99 for Na (in the category of potentially harmful element) content was conditionally neutral in both allelic contrasts, while the effect of QTL 2N@10.06 for Mn (in the category of micronutrients) was neutral only in the A x B contrast as exemplified in Figure 3.
-The other 41 allelic contrasts (54%) exhibited antagonistic pleiotropic effects or trade-offs (i.e., a sign change) among sites, and 39 of them were statistically significant (t-test, p < 0.05, Supplemental Figure S1).
-The majority of the antagonistic effects was present in only one contrast.
-For example, the effects of QTL 2N@72.03, and 9N@24.08 for Rb (in the category of macronutrient analogs) were antagonistic for the A x B contrast, but not the C x D contrast (Figure.
-3).
-Overall, the QTL for each element that had QTLxE did not have consistent patterns across environments.
-For example, the QTL 2N@78.05 and 3K@26.18 for P (in the category of macronutrients) had the largest effects in TX, while the other two QTL 3N@56.03 and 4K@6.08 for P had the largest effect in MO (Figure.
-3).
+For the 38 QTL (i.e., 76 allelic contrasts) with QTLxE, 35 contrasts (46%) had differential sensitivity in effects (i.e., a magnitude change) across gardens, and 15 of these contrasts were statistically significant after a multiple testing correction (t-test, p < 0.000198, Supplemental Figure S1).
+These differentially sensitive effects were present both in one or two lowland vs. upland allelic contrasts.
+For instance, the effect of QTL 5K@51.99 for Na content, a potentially harmful element, was differentially sensitive in both allelic contrasts (Figure 3a), while the effect of QTL 2N@10.06 for Mn content, a micronutrient, was differentially sensitive only in the A x B contrast (Figure 3b).
+The other 41 allelic contrasts (54%) exhibited antagonistic pleiotropic effects (i.e., a sign change) across gardens, and 13 of them were statistically significant after a multiple testing correction (t-test, p < 0.000198, Supplemental Figure S1).
+The majority of the antagonistic effects were present in only one contrast.
+For example, the effects of QTL 2N@72.03, and 9N@24.08 for Rb, a macronutrient analog, were antagonistic for the A x B contrast, but not the C x D contrast (Figure.
+3c).
+Overall, element QTL with QTLxE did not have consistent patterns across environments.
+For example, the QTL 2N@78.05 and 3K@26.18 for P, an important macronutrient, had the largest effects in TX, while the other two QTL 3N@56.03 and 4K@6.08 for P had the largest effect in MO (Figure.
+3d).

 Ionomic QTL colocalization with candidate genes